mtsalt/terraform-docker/README.md

     ```
     exit
     ```
-1. Reconnect the Terraform environment
+1. Reconnect to the Terraform environment
     ```
     make connect
     ```